 Bring your hiking shoes, water, and binoculars!
 An abundance of nature walks and hikes await you.
-Walk for miles along cliff tops and around the perimeter of the Bonavista Peninsula.
+Walk for miles along cliff tops and around the perimeter of the Bonavista Peninsula and the Discovery Trail.
 Beautiful scenery, flowers, birds, and wildlife are everywhere.
 Come and experience it!

 A moderate 3.7km trail with 110m of elevation.
 A loop trail with views of Bonavista Bay and a cave.
 Brook Pond lookout for photos.

 Easy .8km trail to the Sea Arch, a Discovery Geopark point of interest with 36m of elevation and some beautiful rock faces.
 Adjacent to this is Walker's Trail, an easy 2.6km out and back trail along Tickle Cove Pond with 15m elevation.

 Cape Shore Trail is an easy-moderate 9.2km out and back trail with 105m of elevation.
 A spectacular view of Bonavista Bay on the way to the lighthouse.

 Spillars Cove Loop is a moderate 3.4km loop with 75m of elevation, with amazing views and beautiful wild flowers.